macwsn/Artificial-Intelligence-Fundamentals/README.md

 # Artificial Intelligence Fundamentals - Laboratory Course

-This repository contains a series of Jupyter Notebooks developed as part of the "Artificial Intelligence Fundamentals" course.
+This repository contains a series of Jupyter Notebooks developed as part of the "Artificial Intelligence Fundamentals" course from AGH UST 2026.
 The laboratories cover a wide range of topics in Machine Learning, from basic regression models to advanced recommendation systems.

 ## Project Structure